Furim/yerbaOS/README.md

 Discord: `Discord is shit so there is not going to be a discord server`

-Email: `remusmaluss@ctemplar.com / remusmaluss@gmail.com (I will maybe create my own E-Mail Provider..)`
+Email: `remusmaluss@ctemplar.com / remusmaluss@gmail.com` (maybe soon i will make my own email provider)

 # 🐋 Donations / Affiliate links
 XMR only: `42Q6S9RUxHy7NyfQB6uwmwbXK1Yvd3FzFCGz57a8Mh6J3xtLQNPvhPoKdVnKss8e61aj82Xy8Bejr9bb8iUHGiKh7hbJW4n `